andersthuesen/node-nes/README.md

 # node-nes
-A nes emulator written in node for use on the web!
+A NES emulator written in node for use on the web!